 Naturally, any obstructions that block sunlight will lower the efficiency of the panels.
 Leaves or pine needles will often clear away from wind or rain in a matter of days.
 But if you get consistent debris or dirt accumulation, you should plan on the occasional cleaning.
 And if you live in a snow-heavy environment, you may need snow removal, although most homeowners simply wait for it to melt off.

 A professional cleaning costs between $150 and $500, depending on the roof height, slope and number of panels.
 But if you’re comfortable with roof work, you can easily do it yourself.
 Whether done by you or a pro, cleaning is the perfect time to inspect the panels and roof.

-Solar panels should be inspected annually to ensure there’s no damage from falling limbs or hail, and that the roof remains intact beneath the panels.
+One last thing to know about solar panels is how often to inspect them.
+You should inspect your solar panels annually to ensure there’s no damage from falling limbs or hail, and that the roof remains intact beneath the panels.
 Chances are you won’t have an issue; solar panels are surprisingly durable.
 But if you do, you’re much better off knowing about it as soon as possible.